EMC China Lab

 Planning to export toys, baby products, electronics, or personal protective equipment (PPE) to the EU?

 You must first pass the "safety" checkpoint.
-The EU has a rigorous regulatory system and detailed standards—only products that meet these requirements can enter the market.
+The EU has a rigorous regULatory system and detailed standards—only products that meet these requirements can enter the market.

 In this article, we use a Q\&A format to clearly explain the safety rules and compliance essentials for these four major product categories in the EU, helping you avoid risks and smoothly obtain market access certification.